Mark Heaton

 In 2004 aged 19, I finally achieved my 1st Dan.
 I then geared my training towards practical karate, self defence and went onto gain my 2nd Dan with the British Combat Association.
 By 2006 I had taken over the Children and Beginner classes at the Carlisle Club.

 In 2009 I became an SIA Door Supervisor, increasing my understanding of practical self defence and putting what I knew under pressure in often very real situations.
 I also boxed at amateur level and trained in other styles of martial arts to complement my karate skills.
-It was around that time I also decided to restart the Brampton Karate Club and in 2017 started Wigton Club & they both have gone from strength to strength.
+It was around that time I also decided to restart the Brampton Karate Club and in 2017 restarted Wigton Club & then Penrith in 2022 & they all have gone from strength to strength.

-As well as being the Head Instructor at Carlisle, Brampton & Wigton Clubs, I am also a Permanent Member of the Senior Grading Panel and currently hold the rank of Godan (5th Dan awarded in 2018).
+As well as being the Head Instructor at Carlisle & Warwick Bridge, Brampton, Penrith & Wigton Clubs, I am also a Permanent Member of the Senior Grading Panel and currently hold the rank of Rokudan (6th Dan awarded in 2024).

 Chojinkai is a massive part of my martial arts and my social life.
 I have attended all Winter and Summer courses since 2001, forging some great friendships between all the clubs within the Association.
 I feel privileged to still be a part of Chojinkai and hope to continue to help it grow and further my training and those of others who I am privilege to teach.